MapColonies/developer-portal/docs/ogc/protocols/examples/ogc-csw-query-examples.md

   </csw:Query>
 </csw:GetRecords>
 ```
-above example declare a query for `mc:productId` field in catalog and response with the full metadata of `MAS_6_ORT match` result.
+Above example declare a query for `mc:productId` field in catalog and response with the full metadata of `MAS_6_ORT match` result.

 `maxRecords` attribute in `<csw:GetRecords></csw:GetRecords>`element is equals to "1" means response will contain only 1 result.